cwchentw/lightweight-cms/content/deployment.md

 $ sudo dnf install php-json php-xml php-mbstring
 ```

-Run this command as well if you utilize *default* theme of mdcms:
+Run this command as well if you utilize *default* theme of Lightweight CMS:

 ```shell
 $ sudo dnf install nodejs npm